 - a long-distance passenger rail service from Brisbane to Longreach

-- and six airports at Longreach, Winton, Windorah, Barcaldine, Aramac and Blackall.
+- 6 airports at Longreach, Winton, Windorah, Barcaldine, Aramac and Blackall

-The Central West is home to a multi-million dollar agriculture industry that includes beef, cotton, grain, and fruit production.
-The sector contributes nearly one-quarter of the state’s total exports, and is part of Queensland’s A$13 billion primary industry sector.
+The Central West is home to a multi-million dollar agriculture industry that includes beef, cotton, grain and fruit production.1

 The beef industry is the region’s dominant agricultural industry and is a significant contributor to local economies as well as Queensland’s exports.

-Opportunities exist for foreign direct investment to add further value to the sector and help develop new activities and expansion of the mineral corridor.
+Opportunities exist for foreign direct investment to add further value to the sector, help develop new activities and expand the mineral corridor.
 Renewable energy projects represent particularly strong opportunities, with potential to create jobs and support energy security.